-As sub-adviser to the Fund, MSCM is paid a fee by the adviser of the Fund, which is calculated daily and paid monthly, at an annual rate based on the average daily net assets of the Fund of 0.74% for the first six months of the Fund's operations, 0.69% for the next six months of the Fund's operations, and 0.64% after the first year of the Fund's operations.
-Such fees are disclosed in the Fund prospectus.
+As sub-adviser to the Fund, MSCM is paid a fee by the adviser of the Fund, which is calculated daily and paid monthly, at an annual rate based on the average daily net assets of the Fund of 0 0.64%, as disclosed in the Fund prospectus.

 MSCM recommends, when it is determined to be appropriate for Clients, that Clients invest in the Fund for which it serves as sub-adviser and for which MSCM is paid a fee by the adviser of the Fund.
-MSCM's portfolio managers of the ETF each receive compensation based on firm revenue which includes the sub-adviser fee paid by the Fund.
+The Portfolio Managers each receive compensation based on firm revenue which includes the sub-adviser fee paid by the Fund.
 The compensation is not based on referral of Clients or securities transactions.
 MSCM does not have an ownership or sales interest in the Fund.

-Under normal circumstances and in accordance with the Client's established Investment Plan and risk tolerance MSCM will recommend investments that include the Fund.
-Clients investing in the Fund will be subject to both the Fund's management fees (a portion of which are payable to MSCM and indirectly MSCM's portfolio managers, as sub-adviser to the Fund) and MSCM's Management Fee.
+Under normal circumstances and in accordance with the Client's established Investment Plan and risk tolerance, MSCM will recommend investments on a discretionary basis that include the Fund.
+Clients investing in the Fund will generally be subject to both the Fund's management fees (a portion of which are payable to MSCM and indirectly to the Portfolio Managers) and MSCM's Management Fee.
 The receipt of additional compensation from the Fund provides an incentive for MSCM to invest Client assets in the Fund.
-This conflict of interest is disclosed to clients in this Form ADV and also in the Client IMA which is signed by the Client at the outset of a working relationship.
 The fees charged for portfolio management services, together with fees paid to MSCM indirectly through the Fund, can be higher than the fees charged by other investment advisers for similar investment advisory services.
-Clients can also independently invest in Fund shares through other financial services firms/broker- dealers.
+Clients can also independently invest in Fund shares through other financial services firms/broker-dealers.